Ron started at WJHG in May 2014. He co-anchors the evening newscasts.

 Ron graduated summa cum laude from California State University, Fullerton with his bachelor’s degree in broadcast journalism.
 He received his Master of Science degree in journalism and mass communication from Iowa State University.
 He also taught the newscasting class at Iowa State.

 When he's not working, Ron loves working out, reading, politics, watching Westerns, horse racing and watching his beloved Los Angeles Angels of Anaheim on the Internet.
-Ron also loves playing basketball and swears he can beat anyone at the station one-on-one.
+Ron also loves playing basketball.

 If you have any story ideas you'd like Ron to pursue, you can email him at email@example.com.
 Also be sure to like him on Facebook and follow him on Twitter.